ASU Brand Guide - Elements of the Brand

 Text styles

 • Bold: Use sparingly in copy.
+(See Using fonts and typography to communicate the ASU brand)

-• In limited amounts, boldface can help readers quickly scan long format copy for key information.
+• In limited amounts, boldface can help readers quickly scan long-format copy for key information.

 • Bulleted lists: See Lists.